 6. Technical standards

 Entrants must use cool roofing materials that meet the minimum standards certified according to testing procedures approved by the Global Cool Cities Alliance (GCCA).
+More information can be found here.

 7. Intellectual Property